 This is important because right now homeowners in your service area are going to Google and searching for “pressure washing near me”.
 When they do, if you’re not on Google, they can’t even find you.

 So the tip here is use the platform, this isn’t a “set it and forget it” type of thing.
-You should be posting an update, picture, video, or some other form of content to your Google my business listing every day.
+You should be posting updates, pictures, videos, or some other form of content to your Google my business listing every day.

 Why is that?
 Because again, people don’t want to be sold to.
 Facebook knows this, which is why they developed the edgerank system.